 Cash represents investments in highly liquid, risk-free, short-term securities of 12 months or less.
 Cash does not exist in a portfolio to drive growth, rather it acts as a cushion for volatility and downside that exists throughout the rest of the portfolio.
-Cash allocations will be higher for the more risk averse portfolios.
+Cash allocations will be higher for the more risk-averse portfolios.
+Cash balances will be invested in a high interest savings fund to receive a yield.